simonpeier-wiki/man/minecraft-server-setup.md

 # Minecraft Server Setup

-This manual explains how to install, update and backup a Minecraft server on a Linux machine.
+This manual explains how to install, update and backup a Minecraft server on a Linux (Debian) machine.

 ## Table of Contents
 - [Components](#components)